yanicksenn/unity-package-template-wizard/README.md

   |--- README.md
 ```

-I recommend initializing a git repository inside the newly created package folder afterwards.
-You can store and distribute through a public git repository.
+I recommend initialising a local git repository inside the newly created package folder and pushing it to a public repository which will allow you to distribute your package through the internet.

 ## References